fox5500/Aero-689-Aersopace-Autonomy/README.md

 Air quality (to determine if the air quality is degraded in a cell) Traction (to determine if a cell is sandy)
 Lidar (to determine if rocks are ahead and if so, how far)

+Project
+In this project, we will continue with the autonomous rover example from programming assignment 2.
+You may reuse your code from Programming Assignment 2.
+The goal is to give our agent probabilistic reasoning capabilities so it can avoid storms, which was the primary reason for losing the last generation of Marscorp’s rovers.
+In addition, we will give the agent the ability to do some autonomous fault diagnostics.
+We provide the whole problem context below.

+There is a more detailed description of the project in project/AERO 489_689 Project Rev1